pmdredd/Uni3rdAGILEProject/readme.md

   `php -S localhost:8000`

 ### Running a test
-You can run a specific test by running that test file with PHPUnit.
-You can use the example.php and tests/example_test.php I prepared earlier.
-To run the test, execute the following command:
+You can run all tests by executing the following command:
-`.\vendor\bin\phpunit .\tests\example_test.php`
+`.\vendor\bin\phpunit .\tests\`
-The first part of the command calls the PHPUnit executable, and the second part of the command is where the test file is located.
+The first part of the command calls the PHPUnit executable, and the second part of the command is the directory where the test files are located.
+To run a specific test, give a specific test file to PHPUnit e.g.
+`.\vendor\bin\phpunit .\tests\StudentsTest.php`

 ### Application structure
-The database can be found at database/courseworkapp.db.
+The sqlite3 database file can be found at /database/courseworkapp.db.
-The tests directory holds all the tests for the app, including the example test.
+The /tests directory holds all the tests for the app.
+JS and CSS files can be found in the /js and /css folders.
 composer.json is the file Composer uses to determine dependencies as well as basic info about the project. **You can ignore this.**
 composer.lock makes sure the dependencies installed by Composer are consistent. **You can ignore this.**

-example.php is a small php script with some short functions that show how the database class can be used to run queries (DB::run()).
-The tests/example_test.php file has the tests for the functions in the example.php file.
+The files for each feature are found in that feature's directory, for example all files relating to the Students are found in /students.
+These directories usually contain one 'main' PHP file that define all the necessary functions, and then other PHP files that only use these functions and display data.